-9.5.1 Offset design
+10.5.1 Offset design

 The offsets are designed to meet the conditions listed in Policy 5.4.6 in the POORPS, Appendix 3 of the NPS-IB, Appendix 6 of the NPS-FM and Policy 2.2.3.6 of the DCC 2GP (see Section 5 for wordings).
-The alignment of the proposed offsets with these policy requirements is discussed in Section 10 (below).
+The alignment of the proposed offsets with these policy requirements is discussed in Section 11 (below).

-9.5.2 Site selection
+10.5.2 Site selection

-The planned tussockland, riparian vegetation and shrubland offsets and a large part of the lizard compensation will occur within the Murphys Ecological Enhancement Area (EEA).
-Here a covenant with an area of at least 71 ha (and containing the ability to create or enhance 80 ha of tussock grassland) will be established under the Conservation Act, or other appropriate legal mechanism, in Murphys Creek (Figure 5).
+The planned tussockland, riparian / wetland vegetation mosaic and shrubland offsets and a large part of the lizard compensation will occur within the Murphys EEA.
+Here a covenant with an area of at least 45 ha (and containing 39 ha of tussock grassland at 15% average cover, space to establish 0.5 ha of new shrubland and including areas of riparian / wetland vegetation mosaic will be established under the Conservation Act, or other appropriate legal mechanism, in Murphys Creek (Figure 5).
 This area contains biodiversity that is of similar character to that being lost, and visually appears to be of better quality and a higher diversity of species together with other inherent ecological values (such as a developing kanuka shrubland).
 The covenanted area will be fenced to exclude stock.